 This list is not complete, and the embassy may also require additional documents.

 Attending an Interview is one of the main stages to apply for a nonimmigrant visa.
 The interview is conducted by the Consular Officer at the embassy in your home country.
 Applicants under 13 and over 80 are not usually interviewed.
 When you plan the interview, you will receive an interview confirmation letter.
 It contains the date and location of your interview.
 In an interview, the Consular Officer will ask questions to determine your competencies for the US D visa.
-You must bring all the mentioned documents at the interview.
+You must bring all the mentioned documents to the interview.
 Digital fingerprint scans are usually taken as part of the application during your interview.

 There is no guarantee to issue the visa.
 So do not buy tickets prior to visa approval.
 After the issuance of a visa, keep in mind that a valid US visa in an expired passport is still valid.